HaHa421/rxqlite/README.md

 Again, on subsequent cluster runs you dont need to pass all the initialisation parameters.
-One needs only to provide node_id (provided that the data dir is the default ./data-{node-id} wich is not an option in the current release) as shown in ha-start-cluster.sh
+One needs only to provide node_id (provided that the data dir is the default ./data-{node-id} which is not an option in the current release) as shown in ha-start-cluster.sh

 ## License